Studies

 Courses developed with leading networking equipment manufacturers ensure graduates gain robust skills for roles such as project manager, network specialist, cloud system administrator, ICT security specialist, or technical specialist.

-Students who applied in joint application and are starting their studies in January 20206 will apply for a major option in December 2026 and begin their major studies in January 2027.
+Students who applied in joint application and are starting their studies in January 2027 will apply for a major option in spring 2028 and begin their major studies in August 2028.

 Same structure and majors apply for students who applied in rolling admission or other flexible admission.